weld/core/examples/jsf/numberguess/README.md

 Using Google App Engine
 -----------------------

-First, set up the Eclipse environment:

-    mvn clean eclipse:clean eclipse:eclipse -Pgae

-Make sure you have the Google App Engine Eclipse plugin installed.

-Next, put all the needed resources into the src/main/webapp
+Put all the needed resources into the src/main/webapp using the following command:

     mvn war:inplace -Pgae

-Now, in Eclipse, you can either run the app locally, or deploy it to Google App Engine.
+Assuming you have the GAE SDK distribution in the directory PATH_TO_GAE/appengine-java-sdk/, you can deploy the app using this command:

+    PATH_TO_GAE/appengine-java-sdk/bin/dev_appserver.sh src/main/webapp

+The application becomes available at <http://localhost:8080/home.jsf>

 vim:tw=80